 My experience at Krakow Christmas Market

-Before you actually get to the market, you will see all the beautiful lights.
+You will see all the beautiful lights before you actually get to the market.
 The entire area glows under intricate light displays, creating a magical winter wonderland.
 I like to get there at dusk, so everything is lit up, but you can still see the beautiful surrounding architecture.

 Stalls are festively decorated with garlands, wreaths, and baubles.
 While the crisp, cold air often carries the scent of mulled wine and gingerbread.

-Although, every year I think the same thing, that the market is not as big as you would expect.
+Although every year I think the same thing: the market is not as big as you would expect.
 It only takes up about a quarter of the square.
-But what it lacks in size it makes up for in charm.
+But what it lacks in size, it makes up for in charm.

-Maybe 5 of the 10 times I’ve visited the market it has been raining and around 1 degree Celsius.
+Maybe five of the ten times I’ve visited the market, it has been raining and around 1 degree Celsius.
 Only once have I experienced it completely frozen over at -15 Celsius.
-Coming from Norway I usually don’t find it too cold, but I recommend wearing a jacket, beanie, scarf and gloves.
+Coming from Norway, I usually don’t find it too cold, but I recommend wearing a jacket, beanie, scarf, and gloves.

 I enjoy listening to the traditional Christmas carols sung by local choirs and watching live music and dance performances.
 Though this usually happens during the weekend.